 Investing should always come last in your wealth accumulation plan.
 There are two main reasons for this:

-When you are in a position to invest, consider the risk level of an investment.
-Is it high risk?
-Low risk?
-Keep in mind the market is not the only place to invest.
-Oftentimes the best investments will be in areas you are familiar with.
-For example if you’re a mechanic, a good investment for you might be a new lift or a specialized tool might be a smart choice.
+When you’re ready to invest, evaluate the risk level of each opportunity.
+Is it high or low risk?
+Remember, the stock market isn’t the only place to invest.
+Often, the best investments lie in areas you’re already knowledgeable about.
+For instance, if you’re a mechanic, investing in a new lift or a specialized tool might be a smart choice.

 Like the old Chinese proverb says, “The best time to plant a tree was 20 years ago.
 The second-best time is now.”
 It’s always best to take action while you can.
 The best time to start your successful wealth accumulation plan is now.